peteroupc/peteroupc.github.io/index.md

 * [CBOR](./CBOR): A C# implementation of Concise Binary Object Representation (RFC 7049).
 * [Enriched](./Enriched): C# program that converts text/enriched files to HTML
 * [MailLib](./MailLib): A portable library in C# and Java for parsing Internet mail messages
-* [Calculator](./Calculator): A calculator for .NET, intended to demonstrate the arbitrary-precision arithmetic capabilities of the CBOR library.
+* [Calculator](./Calculator): A calculator for .NET, intended to demonstrate two features of the [CBOR library](./CBOR): its arbitrary-precision arithmetic capabilities, and its data serialization possibilities.

 About
 -----------